Bank of Mexico

-History

 Background

-Plans for a national bank of Mexico began as early as the Mexican Empire of Agustín de Iturbide with his idea of a Gran Banco del Imperio Mexicano (Grand Bank of the Mexican Empire).
+Plans for a central bank of Mexico began as early as the Mexican Empire of Emperor Agustín de Iturbide with his idea of a Gran Banco del Imperio Mexicano (Grand Bank of the Mexican Empire).
 This idea was never pursued, instead, credit was generally issued by religious orders or trading guilds.
-In 1827 Mexico defaulted on a loan from British lenders which made it difficult to find foreign capital and it was forced to rely on local lenders as it had no national bank to lend to it.
+In 1827, Mexico defaulted on a loan from British lenders which made it difficult to find foreign capital and it was forced to rely on local lenders as it had no national bank to lend to it.
 Instead the government was forced to rely on domestic lenders known as agiotistas (speculators) who specialized in short-term, high-interest loans.

-The first bank organized by the government was the Banco de Avío which was formed in 1830 during the regime of Anastasio Bustamante under the direction of the Minister of Interior and Foreign Affairs, Lucas Alamán.
+The first formal bank organized by the government was the Banco de Avío which was formed in 1830 during the presidency of Anastasio Bustamante under the direction of the Minister of Interior and Foreign Affairs, Lucas Alamán.
 The primary purpose of the bank was to stimulate the manufacturing and textile industries.
-But due to ongoing political and military crises the bank was closed in 1842 by President Antonio López de Santa Anna.
+Its success was confined mainly to the latter, but due to ongoing political and military crises the bank was eventually closed in 1842 by President Antonio López de Santa Anna.

+The Mexican government had decreed the establishment of a national bank in 1837, which similarly had to close in December, 1841.